-- 10.1 The supervisor acts against individuals or entities that conduct insurance activities without the necessary licence. - 10.1.1 The supervisor should have in place mechanisms to identify when unlicensed insurance activity is being carried out.
+10.1 The supervisor acts against individuals or entities that conduct insurance activities without the necessary licence.

+- 10.1.1 The supervisor should have in place mechanisms to identify when unlicensed insurance activity is being carried out.
 Examples of such mechanisms include monitoring of media and advertising, review of consumer complaints or encouraging industry and other stakeholders to notify the supervisor of suspicious activity. - 10.1.2 Where unlicensed activity is identified, the supervisor should act to address the issue.
 Examples include requiring the unlicensed entity to apply for a licence, seeking court orders to require the unlicensed entity to stop the activity, informing law enforcement authorities of criminal and/or civil concerns, imposing sanctions on the individual/entity or publicising the fact that the individual and/or entity is/are not licensed to conduct insurance activities.

-10.2 The supervisor requires preventive measures if the insurer seems likely to operate in a manner that is inconsistent with regulatory requirements.

-10.2.1 Determining when an insurer seems likely to operate in a manner that is inconsistent with regulatory requirements will require a degree of discretion on the part of the supervisor.
-Nevertheless, concerns that necessitate preventive measures should be well founded based on the supervisor's assessment.
-If the insurer operates in a manner that is likely to impact its ability to protect policyholders' interests or create financial stability concerns, it should lead to more urgent preventive measures by the supervisor.

-- 10.2.2 The supervisor should communicate concerns to the insurer with a promptness that reflects the significance of the concern.
+- 10.2 The supervisor requires preventive measures if the insurer seems likely to operate in a manner that is inconsistent with regulatory requirements. - 10.2.1 Determining when an insurer seems likely to operate in a manner that is inconsistent with regulatory requirements will require a degree of discretion on the part of the supervisor.
+Nevertheless, concerns that necessitate preventive measures should be well founded based on the supervisor's assessment. - 10.2.1 10.2.2 If the insurer operates in a manner that is likely to impact its ability to protect policyholders' interests or pose a threat createto financial stability concerns, it should lead to more urgent preventive measures by the supervisor. - 10.2.210.2.3 The supervisor should communicate concerns to the insurer with a promptness that reflects the significance of the concern.
 Some concerns, such as relating to insurer solvency, policyholder protection, or financial stability, will be sufficiently significant to require immediate communication to the insurer.
 Other concerns, although significant, may not require such rapid communication, but should still be communicated appropriately.
-For example, it is unlikely to be appropriate for a supervisor to wait for the next on-site visit to an insurer before communicating a significant concern. - 10.2.3 The supervisor should promptly bring significant concerns to the attention of the Board because it has ultimate responsibility for the insurer and that such concerns are resolved.
-In addition, the supervisor should also communicate with Senior Management and with Key Persons in Control Functions to bring significant concerns to their attention. - 10.2.4 The supervisor should have available a range of preventive measures broad enough to address insurers of all sizes and complexities.
-Preventive measures should be chosen to address the severity of the insurer's problems. - 10.2.5 The supervisor should have the power to issue, and enforce: - restrictions on business activities, such as: - prohibiting the insurer from issuing new policies or new types of product; - requiring the insurer to alter its sales practices or other business practices; - withholding approval for new business activities or acquisitions; - restricting the transfer of assets; - prohibiting the insurer from continuing a business relationship with an intermediary or other outsourced provider, or requiring the terms of such a relationship to be varied; - restricting the ownership of subsidiaries; and - restricting activities of a subsidiary where, in its opinion, such activities jeopardise the financial situation of the insurer; - directions to reinforce financial position, such as: - o requiring measures that reduce or mitigate risks; - requiring an increase in capital; - restricting or suspending dividend or other payments to shareholders; and
+For example, it is unlikely to be appropriate for a supervisor to wait for the next on-site visit to an insurer before communicating a significant concern. - 10.2.310.2.4 The supervisor should promptly bring significant concerns to the attention of the Board because it has ultimate responsibility for the insurer and that such concerns are resolved.
+In addition, the supervisor should also communicate with Senior Management and with Key Persons in Control Functions to bring significant concerns to their attention. - 10.2.410.2.5 The supervisor should have available a range of preventive measures broad enough to address insurers of all sizes and complexities.
+Preventive measures should be chosen to address the severity of the insurer's problems. - 40.2.510.2.6 The supervisor should have the power to issue, and enforce: - restrictions on business activities, such as: - prohibiting the insurer from issuing new policies or new types of product; - requiring the insurer to alter its sales practices or other business practices; - withholding approval for new business activities or acquisitions; - o restricting the transfer of assets; - prohibiting the insurer from continuing a business relationship with an intermediary or other outsourced provider, or requiring the terms of such a relationship to be varied;